 The Town contains 107 acres of forest and park sites, and for the most part, the latter park sites are scattered throughout the residential areas.
-The FR (Forest / Recreational) zoning designation is assigned to the two sections of woods that are the remnants of the original forested context of the camp meeting, approximately 50 acres each.
+The FR (Forest / Recreational) zoning designation is assigned to the two sections of woods, approximately 50 acres each.
 Park sites are not within the Forest Preserves.
 The East Woods, approximately 41 acres, is located in the northeast corner of the Town.
 Blocks 28 and 33 contain Town-owned lands adjacent to the East Woods and to residences.
-The West Woods, approximately 48 acres, lie is located to the west of Washington Grove Lane, along most of the Town's northwest boundary with the City of Gaithersburg.
+The West Woods, approximately 48 acres, lie to the west of Washington Grove Lane, along most of the Town's northwest boundary with the City of Gaithersburg.
 The latter contains Maple Lake.
 This Plan does not recommend changes to the permitted land uses for the FR zone. (see Section 6.1 for forest preserve issues)